Chinese Democracy: Buckethead's departure and Greatest Hits

 On March 17, 2004, Buckethead quit Guns N' Roses, prompting cancellation of their planned tour, including a headlining slot at Rock in Rio Lisboa I. His management cited frustration with the band's inability to finish an album or tour.
 The band responded, calling Buckethead "inconsistent and erratic," with a "transient lifestyle" that made communication difficult.
-Rose stated they hoped to announce a release date "within the next few months".
+Rose, who had taken over as main producer around this time, stated they hoped to announce a release date "within the next few months."
 (Note: Rose later said "I have no issues with Bucket.
 It's hard to tell what was real or not in things we were told by [former manager] Merck.")
 In September, Stinson said it would reach mastering by November.

 Later that week, Geffen released Guns N' Roses' Greatest Hits, citing Rose's failure to deliver the new album.
 (Note: The label compiled the album without any input from current or former members of the band, Rose was joined by former bandmates Slash and Duff McKagan in unsuccessfully suing the label to prevent its release.)

 Tour resumption and lineup changes

 Buckethead was replaced by Ron "Bumblefoot" Thal, and touring resumed in May 2006.
 Bumblefoot said the album was "pretty far along", with most material written and recorded, though more guitar work was needed.
 He added parts between tour legs, writing for every song, experimenting with fretless guitar and hundreds of ideas.
 He described the dense arrangements as challenging: "You go high - there's a synth.
 You go low- it's buried in bass."
 He spent long days crafting original parts: "[I] would experiment with different ideas and directions – fretless, fretted, wah, clean, heavy, bluesy, melody, rhythmic, technical.
 100 tracks for a song, with two people yelling opposite directions in my ear at the same time.
-In the end, Caram [Costanzo] and Axl chose what worked."
+In the end, Caram and Axl chose what worked."
+Bumblefoot said he and producer Caram Costanzo (an engineer who joined in 2000 before becoming the co-producer alongside Rose in 2003) worked 14-hour days on the album.

 Guitarist Ron "Bumblefoot" Thal and drummer Frank Ferrer joined the band in 2006.

-Drummer Brain left in July 2006 to help take care of his newborn daughter.
-Frank Ferrer replaced him and added new drum tracks.
+Drummer Brain left in July 2006 to parent his newborn daughter.
+Frank Ferrer (The Beautiful, The Psychedelic Furs) replaced him and added new drum tracks.
 Ferrer said Brain encouraged him to make the songs his own, focusing on feel over precision.
 He plays on five tracks, including the title song, while the rest feature drums by Brain and Ferrer using Freese's arrangements.

 In October 2006, Rolling Stone reported a "firm" release date of November 21.
 Engineer Andy Wallace, known for his work with Nirvana and Slayer, was mixing the album.
 Stinson said that most of it had been recorded collaboratively in 2001, and had been "pretty much done" since then.
 Reed attributed the delays to a lack of deadlines or pressure.